 As Italy is a member state of the European Union, all citizens of the European Union can enter without any paperwork.
 This is part of the EU’s free movement of people, but you will still have to register in the city you’re relocating to.
 So, pay a visit to the town hall of your new home city and register.
 In case you’re an EU citizen and don’t have a job, you may have to provide some proof of income and that you are financially stable.

-Italian History and Culture
+Learn a Thing or Two About Italian History and Culture

 This is one of the oldest countries in the world, and it has a very rich history that dates back to the founding of Rome in the 8th century BC.
-After more than 2000 years, you can be sure that the country is brimming with countless museums, historical monuments, churches and cathedrals and galleries which attract millions of visitors as well as expats each year.
+After more than 2000 years, you can be sure that the country is brimming with countless museums, historical monuments, churches and cathedrals, and galleries which attract millions of visitors as well as expats each year.

-The country is also home to numerous fashion metropolises, wonderful music, operas and a buzzing nightlife in many of its larger cities.
+The country is also home to numerous fashion metropolises, wonderful music, operas, and buzzing nightlife in many of its larger cities.
 And don’t forget the cuisine, from different kinds of pasta to a wide variety of pizzas, Italian cuisine is famous worldwide.
 Italians are very proud of their nation, customs, culture, and history.
 They are very welcoming and will be very glad to tell you more about their rich history, and will be sure to embrace you if you show genuine interest.

 The Economy and Job Opportunities